Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 \subsection{Conservation laws of a perfect fluid}

-The conservation laws are obtained from \Eq{cons_Tmunu} as a consequence of Bianchi identities $D_\mu G^\munu = 0$,
+The conservation laws are obtained from \Eq{cons_Tmunu} as a consequence of Bianchi identities $G^\munu\covderT{\mu} = 0$,

-where $D_\mu$ is the gravitational covariant derivative given in \Eq{Fmunu}, $\partial_\mu$ the partial derivative, $\sqrt{-g} = a^4$ for the FLRW metric tensor using $X^0 = \tau$, and $\Gamma^\nu_{\musig}$ are the FLRW Christoffel symbols, given in \Eq{Christoff}.
-The fluid conservation laws $D_\mu T^\munu = 0$ can also be directly obtained taking the first moment of the relativistic Boltzmann equation \cite{Rezzolla:2013dea}.
-The conservation laws correspond to the conservation of energy and momentum when $\mu = 0$ and $i$, respectively, and they characterize a closed system of equations (for the energy density $\rho$ and the peculiar velocity $\uu$) when the equation of state relating the total energy density and the pressure is known, e.g., $p = \cs^2 \rho$.
-This allows us to study coupled fluids composed by radiation and massive particles.
-Alternatively, an equivalent set of the equations of motion can be found by projecting $D_\mu T^\munu = 0$ in the parallel, $U_\nu D_\mu T^\munu = 0$, and perpendicular directions to $U_\nu$, $h_{\nu \lambda} D_\mu T^\munu = 0$ \cite{Rezzolla:2013dea}.
+where $; \mu$ is the gravitational covariant derivative given in \Eq{Fmunu}, $\partial_\mu$ the partial derivative, $\sqrt{-g} = a^4$ for the FLRW metric tensor using $X^0 = \tau$, and $\Gamma^\nu_{\musig}$ are the FLRW Christoffel symbols, given in \Eq{Christoff}.
+The conservation laws correspond to the conservation of energy and momentum and can be found setting $\mu = 0$ and $i$, respectively, in \Eq{cons}.
+They characterize a closed system of equations (for the energy density $\rho$ and the peculiar velocity $\uu$) when the equation of state relating the total energy density and the pressure is known, e.g., $p = \cs^2 \rho$.
+This allows us to study coupled fluids composed by radiation and massive particles when $\cs^2 \sim {\cal O} (1)$ is a known constant.
+Alternatively, an equivalent set of the equations of motion can be found by projecting $T^\munu\covderT{\mu} = 0$ in the parallel, $U_\nu T^\munu\covderT{\mu} = 0$, and perpendicular directions to $U_\nu$, $h_{\nu \lambda} T^\munu\covderT{\mu} = 0$, leading to the energy and momentum equations, respectively \cite{Rezzolla:2013dea}.

-\subsection{Conformal invariance and conservation laws}
+\subsubsection{3.3.1 \ Conformal invariance and conservation laws}

 An important aspect of the conservation laws of perfect fluids is that they are conformally invariant when the trace of the stress-energy tensor vanishes \cite{1977ApJ...211..361L,Brandenburg:1996fc,Subramanian:1997gi}.
 To show this result, let us consider two metrics that are related by a conformal transformation as $g^{\munu} = \Omega^2 (x^\mu) \, \tilde g^\munu$.
 This corresponds, for example, to the FLRW metric tensor $g^\munu$ when we use conformal time as the time coordinate, where $\tilde g^\munu = \eta^\munu$ would correspond to flat Minkowskian space-time and $\Omega = a^{-1} (\tau)$ is the inverse scale factor.
 The transformation of the covariant derivative of a symmetric $T^\munu$ in a metric tensor $g^\munu$ is